The Key Advantages of Using Floor Springs

 Convenience

-• Models such as the Dorma BTS75 floor spring can be installed on single leaf or double leaf swing doors.
+• Models such as the Dorma BTS75 floor spring can be installed on single leaf or double leaf single or double swing doors.
 Simply select the relevant accessory pack to install with the mechanism.

 Adaptability